argythana/uoa_py_course/README.md

 ### A lot of good news for you!
 * No previous coding experience required at all.
 Designed for absolute beginners.
 * Start from zero, go beyond the basics in several advanced topics.
-* You can't learn a foreign language (or coding) in five months, but you can learn enough to be able to advace on your own.
+* You can't learn a foreign language (or coding) in five months, but you can learn enough to advace on your own.
 * I promise you will be surprised by how much you can learn in a short period of time.
+* Think of it as learning a new language.
+You will be able to read, write, and speak Python.
+* You just need to learn a few hundred new words and a few syntax (grammar) rules to be able to communicate.
+* Plus some idioms, some slang, and some culture (oh and some python memes).
+* And a few super helpful and cool tools (coding assistants, editors, notebooks) and you are ready to go.

+### More good news!
 * Mid-course assignments and practice exercises are optional and are graded only positively (extra points if you submit).
 * Two types of practice exercises: "beginners" and "intermediate".
 Only "intermediate" practice exercises will be given feedback.
 * Students grades are secondary here.
 Don't worry about it.
 I mean it.
 The goal is to learn and enjoy it.